artyomovs/netbox-plugin-config-officer/README.md

 # Config Officer - NetBox plugin

-NetBox plugin that deals with Cisco device configuration (collects running config from Cisco devices, indicates config changes and checks templates compliance).
+NetBox plugin that deals with Cisco device configuration (collects running config from Cisco devices, indicates config changes, and checks templates compliance).

-A plugin for [NetBox](https://github.com/netbox-community/netbox) to work with running-configurations of Cisco devices.
+A plugin for [NetBox](https://github.com/netbox-community/netbox) to work with running-configuration of Cisco devices.

-- Collect actual information from Cisco devices (running_config, version, ip addresses, etc.) and shows it on a dedicated NetBox page.
+- Collect actual information from Cisco devices (running_config, version, IP addresses, etc.) and shows it on a dedicated NetBox page.
-- Save Cisco running configuration in local directory and display all changes with git-like diffs.
+- Save Cisco running configuration in a local directory and display all changes with git-like diffs.
 - Set up configuration templates for distinct device roles, types.
 - Audit whether devices are configured according to appropriate template.
 - Export template compliance detailed information to Excel.